slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9716-4/packetizer_raw_output.md

 Clarify the exact error handling by specifying the precise Return Code/Subcode and diagnostic behavior (e.g., inclusion of an Errored TLVs TLV) for cases where sub-TLVs 46–48 appear in TLVs 1 or 16.

+**Severity:** Medium
+  *Basis:* Ambiguity in error handling can result in inconsistent diagnostics and interoperability issues between different implementations.

+**Confidence:** High

 ---

 ## Report 2: 9716-4-2